jfuentess/process_wikidata/README.md

 | After filter 1            | 2,276,362,123      |
 | After filter 2            | 1,617,500,079 (26 properties deleted)      |

+### Filter 3: Remove properties that generate cycles (designed for containment relations/predicates)
+This filter removes all the properties that generate a cycle in the graph.
+The script is intented to work only with containment-related predicates, where a cycle can be considered as an error or a bug.

+**Under Construction**

 ## Continuous identifiers
 The second step is to convert the filtered dataset into a new version using continuous identifiers for the subject/objects and predicates.
 The output